markterweele/windows-itpro-docs/windows/deployment/update/waas-configure-wufb.md

 ## Update devices to newer versions

-Due to the changes in Windows Update for Business, Windows 10, version 1607 uses different GPO and MDM keys than those available in version 1511.
+Due to the changes in Windows Update client policies, Windows 10, version 1607 uses different GPO and MDM keys than those available in version 1511.
 Windows 10, version 1703 also uses a few GPO and MDM keys that are different from those available in version 1607.
-However, Windows Update for Business devices running older versions will still see their policies honored after they update to a newer version; the old policy keys will continue to exist with their values ported forward during the update.
+However, Windows Update client policies devices running older versions will still see their policies honored after they update to a newer version; the old policy keys will continue to exist with their values ported forward during the update.
 Following the update to a newer version, only the old keys will be populated and not the new version keys, until the newer keys are explicitly defined on the device by the administrator.

 ### How older version policies are respected on newer versions